-The alignment voltage varies from 0V at 0% transmission to -3V (typically, for some applications with large distance between the RU and TU >4 m, the voltage can be - 1.0V and -1.5 V) at 100% transmission.
+The alignment voltage varies from 0V at 0% transmission to -3V (typically) at 100% transmission.
 Fine alignment of the transmitter and receiver unit to ensure maximum transmission can be aided by measuring the alignment voltage with a voltmeter.
 The fine-tuning procedure is as follows: